FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Introduction

 \section{Introduction}

-Recent developments in cryo-electron tomography (cryoET) allow to obtain high resolution representations of macromolecular complexes in their native cellular environment showing molecular interactions that are hardly accessible with other methods \cite{Turk2020}.
-In cryoET, the imaged sample is in most cases a~100-200\,nm thick slice of a~frozen cell.
-From this slice, projection images are taken in a~transmission electron microscope~(TEM) from different rotation (tilt) angles.
-An artifact free reconstruction would require measurements using tilt angles, that would complete the half circle.
-However, this is not feasible, due to limitations of the specimen holder, and only a~range of 140$^{\circ}$ can be recorded.
-The missing tilt images later on result in a~so-called missing-wedge in the 3D reconstruction (cryo-electron tomogram).
-In addition, the electron beam severely damages the sample during imaging, so only a~low electron dose can be used to image a~biological specimen.
-The low dose in combination with the presence of ice in the sample results in the acquired data being very noisy.
-Consequently, the identification of molecules within these reconstructions is a~daunting task.
-Particle identification is however necessary as the particles need to be classified and averaged to determine high resolution structures.
-While cryoET has led to a~large number of breakthroughs, providing hitherto unseen detail in the molecular architecture of cells \cite{zimmerli2021,oreilly2020, mahamid2016}, the aforementioned challenges still hinder the widespread use of cryoET in the larger cell biology and structural biology community.
-In this context, the development of new reliable software tools is of paramount importance, which is however obstructed by the lack of sufficient accessible and annotated data to develop the software tools on.
+Recent developments in~cryo-electron tomography (cryoET) allow to~obtain high resolution representations of~macromolecular complexes in~their native cellular environment showing molecular interactions that are hardly accessible with other methods\cite{Turk2020}. \ifarxiv

+\fi In cryoET, the~imaged sample is in~most cases a~100-200\,nm thick slice of~a~frozen cell.
+From this slice, projection images are taken in~a~transmission electron microscope~(TEM) from different rotation (tilt) angles.
+An artifact free reconstruction would require measurements using tilt angles, that would complete the~half circle.
+However, this is not feasible, due to~limitations of~the~specimen holder, and only a~range of~140$^{\circ}$ can be recorded.
+The~missing tilt images later on~result in~a~so-called missing-wedge in~the~3D reconstruction (cryo-electron tomogram).
+In addition, the~electron beam severely damages the~sample during imaging, so only a~low electron dose can be used to~image a~biological specimen.
+The~low dose in~combination with the~presence of~ice in~the~sample results in~the~acquired data being very noisy.
+Consequently, the~identification of~molecules within these reconstructions is a~daunting task.
+Particle identification is however necessary as the~particles need to~be classified and averaged to~determine high resolution structures.
+While cryoET has led to~a~large number of~breakthroughs, providing hitherto unseen detail in~the~molecular architecture of~cells\cite{zimmerli2021,oreilly2020, mahamid2016}, the~aforementioned challenges still hinder the~widespread use of~cryoET in~the~larger cell biology and structural biology community.
+In this context, the~development of~new reliable software tools is of~paramount importance, which is however obstructed by the~lack of~sufficient accessible and annotated data to~develop the~software tools~on.